salstfort/Group2LiveSession4/README.md

 [19] assertthat_0.1   rmarkdown_0.9.6  stringi_1.0-1    scales_0.4.0

-Data Clean up
+--Data Clean up--

-1. Changed Sales.Price to a numeric variable type instead of a Factor.
+-Changed Sales.Price to a numeric variable type instead of a Factor.
 Also used the pattern “[^[:digit:]]” to identify members of the variable that started with digits and replace them with nothing.

 Queens$SALE.PRICE.N <- as.numeric(gsub("[^[:digit:]]","", Queens$SALE.PRICE))

-2. Count all instances where Sales.Price value is NA
+-Count all instances where Sales.Price value is NA

 count(is.na(Queens$SALE.PRICE.N))

-3. Change all variable names to lower case
+-Change all variable names to lower case

 names(Queens) <- tolower(names(Queens))

-4. Remove leading zeros for Gross.Square.Feet, Land.Square.Feet, and Year.Built
+-Remove leading zeros for Gross.Square.Feet, Land.Square.Feet, and Year.Built

 Queens$gross.sqft <- as.numeric(gsub("[^[:digit:]]","", Queens$gross.square.feet))